Cancer Research UK logo.

 Surgery is the main treatment.
 People with very early colon cancer (stage 1) do not usually need chemotherapy.

 But this might change after surgery.
 After your operation, a specialist doctor (pathologist) looks closely at your cancer.
-You might need further treatment if the pathologist’s report shows your cancer is more advanced than the surgeon previously thought.
+You might need further treatment if your cancer is more advanced than it looked from the investigations you had before surgery.

 Treatment for stage 1 cancer of the back passage (rectal cancer)